ddomizia/borjekabotar/contents/a-landscape-with-hundreds-of-pigeons-towers-around-isfahan/index.md

 ---
-title: "A landscape of thousands pigeons towers in Isfahan"
+title: "A landscape with hundreds of pigeons towers around Isfahan"
 img: ./survey_pigeon_towers.jpg
 meta: "The towers for pigeons are widespread in the areas around Isfahan and Golpayegan and even today characterise the landscape."
 tags: "pigeons towers"